 While there haven’t been any studies on the benefits of bulletproof coffee per se there have been studies performed that revealed one of the driving forces behind Keto coffee benefits.

 Or more specifically, medium-chain triglycerides.
 Medium-chain triglycerides are essentially a fancy way of saying fat.
 But good fat.
 The best fat.

-On the Keto diet, we want to intake fat to fuel our bodies which is why most Keto dieters are so crazy about bulletproof coffee and those MCTs.
+On the Keto diet, we want to intake fat to fuel our bodies which is why most Keto dieters are so crazy about Keto coffee and those MCTs.
 MCTs are quickly used as fuel by the body so they’re an awesome source of quick energy.

 In addition to being a quick source of energy, MCTs may also:

 - increase ketone levels on a low carb/Keto diet.

 - kill harmful fungi and bacteria, improving immune health.